Are you looking to craft a pre-sales questionnaire that collects qualifying information about new leads?

 Save Time Wasted on Bad Leads

 A salesperson wasting time talking to a bad lead could be spending that time converting a good lead.

-A well-designed pre-sales questionnaire with relevant questions saves your sales team tons of time.
+In short, a well-designed pre-sales questionnaire with relevant questions saves your sales team tons of time.
 They can then spend that time focusing on good leads and driving business growth.

 Reduce Preparation Time

-A pre-sales survey gives you all that information right from the source.
-It reduces the time spent on research and designing strategies that are irrelevant.
+A pre-sales survey gives all that information right from the source.
+It reduces the time spent on research and designing sales strategies that are irrelevant.
 And like I said before, more efficiency means more sales and better numbers!